elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-observational-learning-contribute-to-social-development-and-what-role-does-imitation-play.md

 url: /learn/psychology/questions/how-does-observational-learning-contribute-to-social-development-and-what-role-does-imitation-play
 score: -1.0
 related_article1:
-    id: 169342
+    id: 169348
     title: >-
-        Define stimulus control and explain the role of a discriminative stimulus (SD) in this process.
+        What techniques are used in teaching new skills, and how do prompting and fading play a role?
-    subject: Psychology
+    subject: Education Studies
-    url: /learn/psychology/questions/define-stimulus-control-and-explain-the-role-of-a-discriminative-stimulus-sd-in-this-process
+    url: /learn/education-studies/questions/what-techniques-are-used-in-teaching-new-skills-and-how-do-prompting-and-fading-play-a-role
 related_article2:
-    id: 169339
+    id: 169348
     title: >-
-        What are some common misconceptions about augmentative communication, particularly regarding parental concerns?
+        What techniques are used in teaching new skills, and how do prompting and fading play a role?
-    subject: Psychology
+    subject: Education Studies
-    url: /learn/psychology/questions/what-are-some-common-misconceptions-about-augmentative-communication-particularly-regarding-parental-concerns
+    url: /learn/education-studies/questions/what-techniques-are-used-in-teaching-new-skills-and-how-do-prompting-and-fading-play-a-role
 related_article3:
-    id: 169337
+    id: 169357
     title: >-
-        Discuss the pros and cons of errorless learning compared to trial and error learning.
+        How can individualized education plans and technology be used as intervention strategies for learning disabilities?
-    subject: Psychology
+    subject: Education Studies
-    url: /learn/psychology/questions/discuss-the-pros-and-cons-of-errorless-learning-compared-to-trial-and-error-learning
+    url: /learn/education-studies/questions/how-can-individualized-education-plans-and-technology-be-used-as-intervention-strategies-for-learning-disabilities
 related_article4:
-    id: 169335
+    id: 169355
     title: >-
-        Why is data collection important in the fading process, and how can it be used to adjust fading procedures?
+        Discuss the role of augmentative communication as an intervention strategy for ASD.
-    subject: Psychology
+    subject: Health Studies
-    url: /learn/psychology/questions/why-is-data-collection-important-in-the-fading-process-and-how-can-it-be-used-to-adjust-fading-procedures
+    url: /learn/health-studies/questions/discuss-the-role-of-augmentative-communication-as-an-intervention-strategy-for-asd
 related_article5:
-    id: 169348
+    id: 169343
     title: >-
-        What techniques are used in teaching new skills, and how do prompting and fading play a role?
+        Differentiate between positive and negative reinforcement and their roles in encouraging desired behaviors.
     subject: Psychology
-    url: /learn/psychology/questions/what-techniques-are-used-in-teaching-new-skills-and-how-do-prompting-and-fading-play-a-role
+    url: /learn/psychology/questions/differentiate-between-positive-and-negative-reinforcement-and-their-roles-in-encouraging-desired-behaviors
 ---

 &nbsp;